 Manifest

 We reject technosolutionism, which is to think that problems are solved with more technology rather than solving the problem itself, while omitting the negative impact of the use or creation of such technology.
-One example of this is to try to solve climate change by building large wind parks or to think that the automation of work will free us from it, when the existence of the same technologies that bring the false “solution” generates an extreme dependence on the current system.
+One example of this is to try to solve climate change with solar pannels or to think that the automation of work will free us from it, when the existence of the same technologies that bring the false “solution” generates an extreme dependence on the current system.

 We refuse to incorporate capitalist euphemisms like “Artificial Intelligence”, which is only a statistical model that uses a lot of data, mostly extracted without consent and voraciously.
-“AI” is not a technology in itself but instead on the one hand, it is a worn-out marketing term that has lost its meaning and on the other hand, responds to a Western rationalist ideology that thinks that the human body is a machine and therefore, concludes that human intelligence can be simulated.
-This idea also materializes in many other modern technologies.
+“AI” is not a technology in itself but instead on the one hand, it is a worn-out marketing term that has lost its meaning and on the other hand, responds to a Western rationalist ideology that thinks that the human body is a complex machine and therefore, concludes that their eugenicist and racist idea of intelligence3 can be simulated.
 Against this background, we continue to proclaim:

-- We’re not machines.
-Our processes as living beings are complex and simplifying them into statistical models inevitably results in harm.
+- We are neither machines, numbers or data.
+Our processes as living beings are complex and, simplifying them into statistical models obscures diversity and it difficults to tackle issues with the required care, inevitably resulting in harm.

-- Statistics applied to life are still problematic even though it is masked under the term “AI”.
+- Statistics applied to life is still problematic even though it is masked under the term “AI”.

 - The incorporation of this product into our lives does not respond to our collective needs but only responds to the needs of control, power and extractivist logic of the capitalist system.

-We believe that a radical response to this capitalist “technology”, both for the above-mentioned reasons and for many more reasons that do not fit here, is to not use it, sabotage it and disarticulate it, while we atack the oppressive structures that facilitate the adoption of these type of products.
+We believe that a radical response to this capitalist “technology”, both for the above-mentioned reasons and for many more reasons that do not fit here, is to not use it, sabotage it and disarticulate it, while at the same time, we atack the oppressive structures that facilitate the adoption of these type of products.
 For example, accelerated rythms and high productivity expectations are some of the components that create the perfect mix to later try sell us magic products that allow us to fulfill the capitalist expectations and thus, keep reproducing the problem.
-We need slower rythms, to abandon the productivity dogma and a kind place to live.
+We need slower rythms, to abandon the productivity dogma and kind places to live.

 -

-We are not talking about the concept of algorithm in general, but about those algorithms created by technological companies to automate their own capitalist interests: by choosing the content you see, if you can receive financial help, how much visibility your profile will have on a social network or how much salary you will receive. ↩︎
+The application of algorithms and statistics into the social and political fabric implie estructural violence.
+Some examples: recommendation algorithms that choose the content you see, to decide whether you can receive financial help, how much visibility your profile will have on a social network or how much salary you will receive. ↩︎

 - Why does this technology exist in the first place?